 The Bonds are direct obligations of the District, payable from an annual ad valorem tax levied, without legal limit as to maximum rate or amount, on all taxable property located within the District, as provided in the Order.
 See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" herein.
-Additionally, the payment of principal of and interest on the Bonds is expected to be guaranteed by the corpus of the Permanent School Fund of the State.
-See "APPENDIX D - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM" herein.
+The Bonds are not guaranteed by the State of Texas Permanent School Fund Guarantee Program.